-In early 2007, Doug became the first Executive Director of the Max M. & Marjorie S. Fisher Foundation.
-In his position Doug has the privilege of helping the Fisher family further their philanthropic legacy by working with partners making the most meaningful impact to strengthen and empower children and families in need.
+In early 2007, Doug became the first executive director of the Max M. & Marjorie S. Fisher Foundation.
+In his position Doug has the privilege of helping the Fisher family further their philanthropic legacy by working with partners making the most meaningful shared impact to strengthen and empower children and families in need.

-In 2014, twenty-two years after receiving his undergraduate degree in Finance from Michigan State University, Doug graduated Summa Cum Laude with a Master of Business Administration from the Max M. Fisher College of Business at The Ohio State University.
+In 2014, twenty-two years after receiving his undergraduate degree in Finance from Michigan State University, Doug graduated Summa Cum Laude with an MBA from The Max M. Fisher College of Business at Ohio State University.